jamessoole/jamessoole/README.md

 Currently interested in Machine Learning & Computer Vision.

 - I'm a CS MS student at UIUC in the Vision Lab 👨‍💻
-- I also attended UIUC as an undergrad, graduating Highest Honors in Computer Engineering.
+- I also attended UIUC as an undergrad, graduating Highest Honors in Computer Engineering
 - ```Last Updated : April 2024```